dvmarinoff/Flux/README.md

 ## Supported Hardware

-### FTMS
+### FTMS, or FE-C over BLE

-Works with all trainers that implement the bluetooth Fitness Machine Service (FTMS).
+Works with all trainers that implement the bluetooth Fitness Machine Service (FTMS) or the Tacx FE-C over BLE solution.

 List of known trainers (not exhaustive) that implement FTMS: